MoonriseSoftwareCalifornia/CosmosCMS/README.md

 ## Use Cases

-Cosmos is a good choice whenever a headless or decoupled CMS is needed.
+First of all, Cosmos **is not** a replacement for WordPress, Drupal, or other traditional, light-duty websites where the convenience of easy mods like plugins and modules are important.

+Cosmos can be a complement to a hosting environment where a headless or decoupled CMS is **also needed**.
+Cosmos easily fits in because it takes no special training or skills to administer or build websites with.
+Also, non technical content editors can get up and running with little or no training.

 Here are a few use cases:

 * Media and Publishing Sites: For organizations that produce a large volume of content, a headless CMS enables efficient content distribution to different platforms, such as websites, mobile apps, and social media.
 * Government Agency, Corporate Websites: Large enterprises where performance, both platform and content, is a high priority.